bipio-server/bipio/README.md

 For a non-interactive setup (ie: make install without any user interaction) - set environment variable HEADLESS=true

-bip.io does not provide any load balancing beyond [node-cluster](http://nodejs.org/api/cluster.html).
+bip.io CLI does not provide any load balancing beyond [PM2](http://nodejs.org/api/cluster.html).
 It can provide SSL termination but this is unsuitable for a production environment.
 If you need SSL termination this should ideally be delegated to the forward proxy of your choice such as Nginx, Apache, HAProxy etc.

 ## Developing and Contributing